zinzloun/THM_WriteUP/README.md

     [*] SOCKS: Adding HOLOLIVE/SRV-ADMIN@10.200.95.30(445) to active SOCKS connection.
 Enjoy ...

 Now we have an active socks on port 1080 that we can exploit.
 To intercat with this sock we can use proxychains.
-Change the configuration file as follows:
+Change its configuration file at the end as follows:

     cat /etc/proxychains.conf
     ...